Rightlight6 Room lighting audit

 Avoid

-Generic home-energy drift, inflated inspection language, and search filler with weak usefulness.
+Generic home-improvement drift, inflated inspection language, and pages with weak usefulness.

 Standard